hraban/metabang-bind/website/source/index.md

 ### What is happening

+1 Dec 2007 - Added support for [array destructuring][array-bindings] (Thanks to Tamas Papp for the idea)

 15 Nov 2007 - New user guide; bind handles structures and property lists and is now extensible!

 13 Nov 2005 - Initial webpage n' stuff.